 Capital gains are the profits an investor makes from the purchase price to the sale price of an asset.
 Capital gains taxes are triggered when an asset is sold (or in the case of qualified dividends, which is explained further in the next section).
 Any growth or loss before a sale is called an unrealized gain or loss, and is not taxed.

 The opposite of a capital gain is a capital loss.
 This occurs when an investor sells an asset at a lower price than purchased.
-Why would an investor trigger a capital loss?
+Why would this happen?
 That depends on the investor.
-Sometimes, an investor needs to sell an asset at a suboptimal time because they need the cash.
+Sometimes, an investor needs to sell an asset at a suboptimal time because they need the cash, for instance.

 There are two types of capital gains, depending on how long you have held an asset: